-Sewer utility workers trapped in Shoreline, police say
+Sewer utility workers trapped, believed dead in Shoreline, police say

-Two workers were trapped after a tunnel collapsed in Shoreline early Monday afternoon.

-A spokesman with the Shoreline Police Department said, “We got a call about 1:40 … Just that there were two people that had fallen in … and then the dirt caved in.”
+Michelle Pidduck with the Shoreline Fire Department said the incident has now become a “recovery situation.”
+There is no exact timeline of when the incident occurred.

+Family members of the deceased are at the scene.
+Washington State Labor and Industries officials were also dispatched to the scene.

-Oliver Cobb is a resident near Northwest 163rd Street where the incident took place.
-He said neighbors had been working on a sewer repair and dug a 20-foot hole.
+Oliver Cobb, who lives near Northwest 163rd Street where the incident took place, said neighbors had been working on a sewer repair and dug a 20-foot hole.

 “They sent down stretchers and no one came back with anything,” said Cobb.

-The Shoreline Fire Department is on the scene.
+The Shoreline Fire Department is on the scene and streets around the site are blocked off in the Highland Terrace neighborhood near Shoreview Park.

 This is a developing story.

-Note: Editor’s note: Out of concern for those involved in this story and their loved ones, the comment thread on this story has been closed to new submissions.